cadeke/cadeke.github.io/_projects/vreps.md

 We came up with a concept where we would combine a shortfilm with an interactive virtual reality experience.
 Players would need to make choices during the shortfilm and these choices would influence the remaining storyline of the experience.

-During the development of the project, we applied an agile way of working so we could make incremental improvements during our sprints.
+During the development of the project, we applied an agile way of working, so we could make incremental improvements during our sprints.
 We organized ourselves into different departments (e.g. audio, video, game, support) so all aspects of the project could be properly done.
 We created a professional working environment where every team member knew their tasks and what was expected of them.

 We also took part in some supporting classes offered by the hosting university, which gave us more insight into some of the components of the project with which we were not so familiar.
 On top of that, we got access to some high-end audio and video equipment which helped a lot for the production of the shortfilm.

 ## Result
 After three months of work, we were able to complete five different storylines and integrate them into a complete virtual experience, playable on the Oculus Quest.
-As part of our project, we were asked to present our project on the anual project fair at the university.
+As part of our project, we were asked to present our project on the annual project fair at the university.

 <div class="row">
     <div class="col-sm mt-2 mt-md-0">